Rickie Haywood-Williams

-Richard Haywood-Williams is a British radio DJ and television presenter best known for his work with Melvin Odoom and Charlie Hedges on Kiss FM, later BBC Radio 1 and the 2016 TV series Bang on the Money on ITV.
+Richard Haywood-Williams (born 3 June 1980) is a British radio DJ and television presenter best known for his work with Melvin Odoom and Charlie Hedges on Kiss FM, later BBC Radio 1 and the 2016 TV series Bang on the Money on ITV.

 Early life

 Haywood-Williams attended the Riddlesdown High School in Croydon.
 At 16 he attended the BRIT School, gaining an A level in Media and a BTEC in broadcast journalism.
 He studied at the University of Bedfordshire, learning broadcasting at Luton FM.
 It was in Luton where he met Melvin Odoom and also actor and BBC Announcer Nii Odartei Evans.